Hacienda Zuleta: The Best in South America?

 In-room amenities include fireplaces, hot water bottles, turn-down service, bathtubs, bathrobes, slippers, hairdryer, security box.

-Air conditioning is not available (or necessary) at Hacienda Zuleta.
+Air conditioning is not available (or necessary) here.

 Hacienda Zuleta by the Numbers

-- Hacienda Zuleta encompasses 8 square miles of countryside.
-Mixed use agriculture.
-Only 10% tourism.
+Hacienda Zuleta encompasses 8 square miles of countryside.
+Most of the land is used for mixed use agriculture—only 10% is reserved for tourism.